 These energy eigenstates are stationary states.
 In some sense they rotate, just as the coherent states rotate around the origin at frequency ω0 ... but since the energy states are circles, the rotation leaves them unchanged.

 Given that the states are equally spaced in energy, where E = x2 + p2, the Nth state must have x and p values proportional to √N. You can see that the 25th state is a circle tangent to the lines of constant x=5 and x=−5.
 It is also tangent to the lines of constant p=5 and p=−5.
-By the same token, the innermost black/white boundary is tangent to the lines (not shown) of constant x=±1 and p=±1.
+By the same token, the innermost color-to-color boundary is tangent to the lines (not shown) of constant x=±1 and p=±1.

 These rings are one way but not the only way to divide phase space into cells of equal area.
 You are allowed but not required to use the photon representation.

 Perhaps the simplest example of something that is not a harmonic oscillator is þe olde particle in a box.
 (In some sense, this can be considered a highly anharmonic oscillator.)
 The stationary states are simple sine waves.
 The stationary states are equally spaced in phase space, but the energy levels are not equally spaced – not even close.
 Specifically, as we go from state to state, the momentum values are equally spaced, but the energy values are not.
 The energy goes like momentum squared.
-The black/white boundaries in figure 9 indicate the energy eigenstates.
+The color-to-color boundaries in figure 9 indicate the energy eigenstates.
 Just as in figure 8 the states are equally spaced in area, but the way this happens is quite different.